carbon-language/carbon-lang/llvm/lib/Target/X86/README.txt

 	movl	%eax, -96(%ebp)
 	movw	$0, -98(%ebp)

-has redundant subtractions of %eax from a stack slot.
+This has redundant subtractions of %eax from a stack slot.
 However, %ecx doesn't change, so we could simply subtract %eax from %ecx first and then use %ecx (or vice-versa).